Sent by Joann & Gavin Cunningham

 Thank you for visiting my website.
 As you will read, travel is a passion of mine.

 I am slowly ticking off the places on my Wish-List and have completed a cruise to the Antarctic Peninsula including the Polar Plunge!
 It was out of this world, a true Once in a Life-time moment.
-And most recently discovered the most beautiful country Colombia.
+I discovered the most beautiful country Colombia.
 Such a colourful place, a hidden gem.
+And most recently I celebrated my 20 years as a TC with a fly-safari holiday in Tanzania.
+It was breath-taking.

 Do read my blogs where I share some of my experiences of places that I’ve visited.
 And also some that clients have shared with me of the holidays I've arranged for them.
 If you’d like to know more please call do me, I’d love to hear from you.